 3. Meal Plan like a Boss

-Saving money on food is one of the easiest ways for a family to balance that budget.
+Food is often a households biggest expense (aside from rent or a mortgage) so saving money on food is one of the easiest ways for a family to balance that budget.
 And Meal Planning is the number one thing you need to put in place if you are serious about cutting grocery costs.
 Set aside an hour each week to go through what’s in your pantry, weekly store sales, and current coupons and write out your weeks meal plan and grocery list.
 Possible Savings $100 – $150 per month.

 If you have never tried meal planning before, I recommend trying the $5 Meal Plan to get you started!
 You can try it free for 14 days.
 Which is TWO WEEKS worth of budget meal plans where every meal will cost about $2 per person (or less).

 4. Stop Going to the Store (as much)